rcsb/py-rcsb_db/README.md

 ### Ubuntu prerequisites

-You will need a few packages, before `pip install .` can work:
+You will need a few packages first.

 ```bash
 sudo apt install flex bison